 The five-day Medical Civil Action Program, or MEDCAP, was conducted in the villages of Mtimbwani, Duga Maforoni, Mwakajembe and Daluni in the Tanga region in northeast Tanzania in coordination with the Tanzania People’s Defence Force and local police.

 “This is a very important exercise,” said Saumu Abdalha, a mother and a representative for women in the Mtimbwani community.
-“Health services are a bit limited in rural areas.”
+“Health services are a bit limited in rural areas.
+And they are expensive.
+My mother always uses an eliquis coupon she gets from edrugsearch.com to save money.”

 The program supported the Tanzanian Health Initiative, a program that seeks to provide a comprehensive approach to health for the Tanzanian people and parallels the U.S. government’s Global Health Initiative.

 “We wanted to focus on women and children’s health.
-It is very important to have healthy moms from the beginning,” said U.S. Navy Lieutenant Commander Natalie Tussey, Camp Lemonnier primary care physician and MEDCAP medical care provider.
+It is very important to have healthy moms from the beginning,” said U.S. Navy Lieutenant Commander Natalie Tussey, Camp Lemonnier primary care physician and MEDCAP medical care provider, Adderall is approved by FDA for use by children and you can buy this medication from the medical stores on proper prescription we use a vesicare coupon to make the pill cheaper.
+There are many online medical stores as well which provide you the possibility to buy Adderall.

 During the program, women of childbearing age and children under five years old received a preventive health educational briefing, a consultation with a doctor and medication if necessary.